Understand Crowdfunding Basics So You Can Launch Your Project With Confidence

 But the concept goes back, waaaaay back, to funding war bonds in the 1730s or supporting artists and philosophers in the 1800s.
 In fact, when government sources failed to provide funding to build a monumental base for the Statue of Liberty in 1885, a newspaper-led campaign collected small contributions from 160,000 donors.
 And today, Lady Liberty continues to shine her light of freedom across New York Harbor.

 At its foundation, the crowdfunding approach is pretty simple.
 To illustrate, let’s use an example everyone can get behind: Pies.
 (Because, seriously, who doesn’t love pie!)

-The concept is pretty simple: imagine a baker begins to shout out that she will make a boysenberry pie for $10 and give out the slices a day later; 10 pastry lovers gladly pledge $1 for a slice, hand their money to a mediator, who sees that the $10 goal has been met and disburses the cash to the baker who can then get to work.
+Imagine a baker begins to shout out that she will make a boysenberry pie for $10 and give out the slices a day later.
+Ten pastry lovers gladly pledge $1 for a slice and hand their money to a mediator, who ensures the $10 goal has been met and disburses the cash to the baker who can then get to work.

 How Does Kickstarter Work And What Is A Kickstarter Campaign?